Time-of-use energy tariffs in the UK: are they worth it in 2026?

 - Quick form — we’ll match you to eligible deals for your postcode

 EnergyPlus is a whole-of-market UK comparison service for home energy.
 Availability depends on your meter type, region and supplier rules.
+Figures current as of July 2026.

 Check if a time-of-use tariff fits your home